 View all posts by Dwayne Melancon >

-David is VP/Engineering at Tripwire where he is responsible for the development of Tripwire’s vulnerability management products including IP360 and PureCloud, as well as Tripwire Configuration Compliance Manager.
-David came to Tripwire in 2013 through its acquisition of nCircle where he was Chief Technology Officer and VP/Engineering.
+David is Chief Research Officer at Tripwire where he is responsible for working with customers, partners, and industry experts to imagine, innovate, and deliver on advancing the state of the art in protecting Tripwire’s customers from the most sophisticated attackers in the world.
+David previously served as VP/Engineering at Tripwire, joining in 2013 through its acquisition of nCircle where he served as Chief Technology Officer and VP/Engineering.
 David has been an entrepreneur, leader, software developer, security researcher, and generally obsessed with network security for the last two decades.

 View all posts by David Meltzer >